adulting-dev/adulting.dev/README.md

 ### Setup

 * Fork and clone this repository
-* Rename the .env.example file to .env.
+* Rename the `.env.example` file to `.env`.
 If you create a Contentful account you'll want to replace your api keys with your own credentials.

 #### The Contentful part (optional)